Economy of Mexico: History

-The period from 1940 to 1970 has been dubbed by economic historians as the Mexican Miracle, a period of economic growth that followed the end of the Mexican Revolution and the resumption of capital accumulation during peacetime.
+The period from 1940 to 1970 has been dubbed by economic historians the Mexican Miracle, a period of economic growth that followed the end of the Mexican Revolution and the resumption of peacetime capital accumulation.
 During this period, Mexico adopted an import substitution industrialization (ISI) model, which protected and promoted the development of national industries.
 Mexico experienced an economic boom through which industries rapidly expanded their production.
 Important changes in the economic structure included free land distribution to peasants under the concept of ejido, the nationalization of the oil and railroad companies, the introduction of social rights into the 1917 Constitution, the birth of large and influential labor unions, and the upgrading of infrastructure.
 While the population doubled from 1940 to 1970, GDP increased sixfold during the same period.

 President José López Portillo 1976–1982, during whose administration the economy soared with the discovery of oil and then crashed when the price dropped.

 Growth, while under the ISI model, had reached its peak in the late 1960s.
 During the 1970s, the presidential administrations of Luis Echeverría (1970–76) and José López Portillo (1976–82) tried to include social development in their policies, an effort that entailed increased public spending.
 With the discovery of vast oil fields during a period of oil price increases and low international interest rates, the government borrowed from international capital markets to invest in the state-owned oil company Pemex, which in turn seemed to provide a long-run income source to promote social welfare.
 This produced a remarkable growth in public expenditure, and president López Portillo announced that the time had come to "manage prosperity" as Mexico multiplied its oil production to become the world's fourth-largest exporter.